Episode 10 | Stone Serpent

 Auril: Sure, fine.
 But first, the references.

 Auril: Date of recording was the same as the last one.
-Vocal enchantments were woven by Kessi Riliniki, Carollyn Monterola, Eyþór Viðarsson, Hem Cleveland and Travis Vengroff, with special enchantments provided by… @-Rune Arch_DnD and @-Rune childofginvera?
+Vocal enchantments were woven by Kessi Riliniki, Carollyn Monterola, Eyþór Viðarsson, Hem Brewster and Travis Vengroff, with special enchantments provided by… @-Rune Arch_DnD and @-Rune childofginvera?

 Auril: childofginevra, thank you.

 Yosha: Yea!
 We hang out at this tavern every week – “The Lucky Die”, have you heard of it?

 Yosha: We play this little game together where we take dice and pods and cast them into the web.

 Yosha: Yea!
 Well, kind of?
 It creates a different form of magic.
 A magic told through stories, and the roll of a dice, and companionship, and the ability to hang people at will and- and then there are these giant battles-